Reputation Management Tips for Small Business

 Owned media is the content you fully control: your website, blogs, email newsletters, and even your profiles on third-party platforms.
 Because you manage the narrative here, owned media is your brand’s loudest and clearest voice online.

 To get the most out of owned media, you need a strong SEO strategy.
 The goal is to dominate the first page of Google with your own content — not someone else’s.
+Tactics like local SEO for small businesses help you influence search engine results and suppress negative content.
 Keep publishing quality, optimized content consistently, and make sure your pages load fast, are mobile-friendly, and provide real value.
+Consistently creating high quality content helps establish authority and trust.
+Sharing valuable content can improve your brand’s online reputation and foster trust.

 Earned Media

 Earned media is the free exposure your business receives from external sources.
-Think press coverage, customer reviews, forums, and mentions on sites you don’t control like Yelp or Google Reviews.
+Think press coverage, customer reviews, forums, and mentions on sites you don’t control like Yelp or Google Reviews, as well as other third party sites that can significantly influence your business’s reputation.

 Earned media is pure gold.
 When outsiders — not just you — speak positively about your brand, it builds trust with both consumers and search engines.
+Press coverage on news sites and authoritative websites can shape public perception and directly impact your search rankings.
 Google’s algorithm favors brands that are buzzed about positively across the web, rewarding you with higher rankings and more organic traffic.
+It’s also important to monitor news outlets for coverage that could affect your reputation.

 Shared Media